devOpifex/leprechaun/docs/README.md

 Golem is a great package, which, like probably most of you, I have used to build dozens of apps.
 However,

-1. It comes with numerous features I rarely use.
+1. It comes with numerous features not always required.
 2. It adds dependencies to my application.

 The two points above increase the size of applications and